ksm/SwiftInFlux/README.md

 ### Usage of @-sign in front of keywords

-Most of the `@-attributes` has been done away with in Xcode Beta 5.
+Most of the `@-attributes` have been done away with in Xcode Beta 5.

 > The `@assignment` attribute has been removed from operator implementations.
 (16656024)
 >